KashyapGovindu/Lamport-Hash/README.md

 ## Requirements
 1. **sqlite3** should be installed in the system
 2. **Python3** (>=3.8) should be installed in the system
-3. (Optional) Install DB Browser for sQ Lite to view databases
+3. (Optional) Install DB Browser for sqLite to view databases

 ## Commands
 1. CLone this repo into your local system/ Download the zip file